morlandi/editing-django-models-in-the-frontend/docs/source/topics/enhancements.rst

     Support for autocompletion

-    Aids for deleting the object (and eventually all related objects)

 Minor issues:

 - Add a localized datepicker in the examples
-- Give an example for object deletion (upon confirmation)
 - Add a ModelMultipleChoiceField (with multiSelect javascript widget) example in the sample project
 - Accept and optional "next" parameter for redirection after successfull form submission (for standalone pages only)